llorracc-git/JobMarket/RecLetters/RecLetters.md

 2. Sort your `EmployersMoniker` spreadsheet according to five sort keys:

-    1. Date you asked the staff to send the recommendation letters;
+    1. Date on which the staff are to send the recommendation letters;

     2. Method of recommendation ([`AEA/JOE`](http://aeaweb.org), [`AcademicJobsOnline`](http://academicjobsonline.org), [`EJM`](http://econjobmarket.org), [`Interfolio`](http://www.interfolio.com), push email (for sorting purposes, label it “email-push”), pull email (label it “email-pull”), or “other” with the understanding that anything in “other” will be sent only after ALL other recommendations for ALL other students are sent);